Skip to content

 2. Use schemas: Define strict data models (e.g., JSON Schema, OpenAPI).

-3. Sanitize inputs: Remove or escape unsafe characters.
-Even after validation, use filter_var() or similar to sanitize before database insertion.
+3. Sanitize inputs: Even after validation, use filter_var() or similar to escape unsafe characters before database insertion.

 • 400: Bad Request (malformed JSON).